Working with Snakemake

 """

-Most of the programs are run with default settings in the MRSA workflow and don’t use the params: directive.
+In the MRSA workflow most of the programs are run with default settings and don’t use the params: directive.
 However, the get_SRA_by_accession rule is an exception.
-Here the remote address for each of the files to download is passed to the shell directive via:
+Let’s take a look at this part of the workflow:

 def get_sample_url(wildcards):